amittam104/BankDash/README.md

 ### Built With

-This project is built with HTML5, CSS3 and JavaScript.
+The BankDash project is built with HTML5, CSS3 and JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>